-This course provides an emphasis on emerging trends, timely developments and issues related to instructional technology.
+This course provides an emphasis on emerging trends, timely developments, and issues related to instructional technology.
 Topics will vary.
+(School of Education advisors, appropriate timetables, degree/licensing plans, and online resources at http://edgereg.edgewood.edu/ may be consulted for changing topics.)

-ED 655 Directed Study in Telecommunications and Web
+ED 655 Directed Study in Telecommunications and Web Development

-Development

-Explore the educational use of telecommunications and the world wide web.
-Use software to design and develop an educational web site.
+Explore the educational use of telecommunications and the World Wide Web.
+Use software to design and develop an educational Website.